 - Candida or other imbalance of the gut flora (discover how to treat Candida here)*

-*These issues are severe all in themselves and should be treated separately from the gas and bloating in order to truly obtain healthy digestion.
+*These issues are severe in themselves and should be treated separately from the gas and bloating to truly obtain healthy digestion.
 If these issues are present but not treated, you will not find effective, long-term relief with these remedies alone.

 Once you have realized the causes, you can begin to slowly remove them from the picture.
-As you are going through this process, adding in these recommendations below will further help to eliminate the gas and bloating giving you much-needed relief, higher confidence levels, and overtime dietary freedom!
+As you are going through this process, adding in these recommendations below will further help eliminate the gas and bloating, giving you much-needed relief, higher confidence levels, and, over time, dietary freedom!
 The amount of time you will need for the treatment plan will depend on the severity of the imbalance.
-The longer and more severe the gas and bloating, the more in-depth and long-term the treatment will need to be.
+The longer and more severe the gas and bloating, the more in-depth, long-term, and strict the treatment will need to be.

 11 Ways to Eliminate Gas and Bloating